 Illness, injury, and health care are inherently distressing experiences for most children, adolescents and families.
 Psychological problems related to childhood illness, injury and treatment include increased juvenile delinquency, lower reading scores, more negative ratings from authority figures, and greater prevalence of reported psychiatric disturbance in middle childhood, adolescence and adulthood.

 Awareness of the potential for negative emotional effects caused by illness, injury and health care experience has led to an increased concern for the psychosocial aspects of pediatric care.
-In response to this concern one of the unique pediatric disciplines that has developed in recent years is the profession of child life.
-Child Life Specialists are certified members of the health care team who focus on the developmental, emotional, social, and health care education needs of pediatric patients and families.
+In response to this concern one of the unique pediatric disciplines that has developed is the profession of Child Life Specialist.
+Child Life Specialists, or CLS for short, are certified members of the health care team who focus on the developmental, emotional, social, and health care education needs of pediatric patients and families.
 Relying on creative forms of play and other age-appropriate interactions, child life professionals seek to reduce the stress of health care experiences and enable children, adolescents and families to cope effectively with illness, injury and treatment.

 Majoring in Human Development and Family Studies with a Child Life Emphasis or taking some of the child life courses is approproate for anyone who may work in any sort of healthcare setting with children.
 We strongly encourage Students who are Pre-Medicine, Pre-Physicians Assitant, Pre-Nursing, Pre Ocupational Therapy, Pre- Physical Therapy etc. to speak with an academic advisor about the major or at least taking some of the the Child Life Courses.

 For those who have chosen Chidl Life for a career you will need to do the following to become a Certified Child life Specialist: